 These principles must be complied with by the PSNI when processing personal data, unless an exemption from them applies.

-Section 7 of the Data Protection Act 1998 gives you the right to find out what personal information is held about you.
-This is known as the Right of Subject Access.
+- Subject Access.
 If you would like to exercise this right please click here for your information.

 - Right to rectification, erasure, restriction, and data portability, the right to object, and the right not to be subject to automated processing.
 If you would like to exercise any of these rights please click here for more information